JoeyStanley/real/cv.md

 <strong>Stanley, Joseph A.</strong> (2017).
 “The perception and production of two vowel mergers in Cowlitz County, Washington.”
 The American Dialect Society ([ADS](http://www.americandialect.org)) Annual Meeting.
 Austin, TX.
 January 5–8. (with UGA Linguistics Program travel award and UGA Graduate School travel award)
 <a href="/downloads/160813-ADS2017.pdf" class="abstract" target="_blank" title="open a pdf of the abstract to this presentation in a new window"></a>
+<a href="/downloads/170105-ADS-slides.pptx" class="slides" title="download the powerpoint slides for this presentation"></a>

 <strong>Stanley, Joseph A.</strong> (2016).
 "An EWP model of Quechua agreement: Further evidence against DM".
 The Third Annual Linguistics Conference at the University of Georgia ([LCUGA3](http://www.lsuga.com/conference/2016)).
 Athens, GA.
 October 7--9.
 <a href="/downloads/161008-LCUGA3-abstract.pdf" class="abstract" target="_blank" title="open a pdf of the abstract to this presentation in a new window"></a>